 Want more Starbucks copycat recipes?
 Check out these links...

-Fill a large cold cup with ice.
-Next, add in two pumps of white chocolate mocha sauce (approx. 2 tbsp).
+- Fill a large cold cup with ice.
+Next, add in one to two pumps of white chocolate mocha sauce (approx. 2 tbsp).

 I use a 20 oz cold cup.
 According to Starbucks, the size of the iced venti cup is 24 oz.